Asmi-C/OmniFold-Task/proposal.md

-# Google Summer of Code 2026 Proposal — Publication of OmniFold Weights
+# Google Summer of Code 2026 Proposal
+# Project: Omnifold-Publication of OmniFold Weights
 ## Standardizing the Publication, Preservation, and Reuse of ML-Based Unfolding Results

 ---